What is the Central Southern Golf Association?

 - Veterans’ Day, a stableford event held in April at Goulburn Golf Club.

-- Annual Tournament, a 36 hole stroke event and a foursomes event, held in September.
+- Annual Tournament, a 36 hole stroke event held in September.

 - Gala Day, a Canadian Foursomes event held in November.